You've been learning English your whole life. School, university, maybe even a language course or two along the way.

 Here's what it looks like in practice:

 A standard Business English course will teach you how to write a professional email.
-English for Engineers will teach you how to explain a design change to a stakeholder who doesn't share your technical background — in a way they can act on.
+A Technical English course for engineers will teach you how to explain a design change to a stakeholder who doesn't share your technical background — in a way they can act on.

-A standard Business English course will teach you the vocabulary for meetings.
-English for Engineers will teach you how to run an international project meeting where four people are thinking in four different languages — and still finish on time.
+A standard Business English course will teach you meeting vocabulary.
+A Technical English course will teach you how to run an international project meeting where four people are thinking in four different languages — and still finish on time.

 Same umbrella.
 Completely different tools.